rishiswethan/Diabetic-Retinopathy-Detection-Retinal-Vessel-Segmentation/README.md

 3) `python run.py`
     - You can follow the on-screen instructions to run the program.
     - Input folder contains sample images to test the program.
-   Try feeding the folder path as input to the program, and try to feed a single image path as input to the program.
+   Try feeding the folder path, and try to feed a single image path as input to the program.

 ### What the outputs from prediction mean: